 The ZIS must maintain an access control system that limits who can publish and subscribe to events for which data objects.

+Figure 5 ZIS Registration

 Before an application can utilize the services of the ZIS, the application must register itself by sending a SIF_Register message to the ZIS.
 Once registered, an application does not have to perform any additional registration with the ZIS in order to be a publisher of SIF_Event data.
 Any application that has registered itself with the ZIS may publish SIF_Events subject to the limitations imposed by the access control security policies for the zone.
 It is recommended that event publishers register their ability to publish events by using the SIF_Provision message.

+Figure 6: Multiple Publishers for a Data Object

 Multiple applications may publish SIF_Event messages for a given data object.

 The application that is registered as the Provider for a given data object must be able to subscribe to SIF_Events for that object but the application is not required to subscribe to SIF_Events in a given SIF implementation.

+Business Rules?

 An application that has subscribed to a SIF_Event must attempt to process the SIF_Event according to the business rules of the application.
 If the SIF_Event contains insufficient information or information that is inconsistent with the application's business rules, the application may ignore the message.

 If an application publishes a SIF_Event as a result of changing the data within the application and the ZIS rejects the SIF_Event message, it is recommended that the application rolls back or cancels the changes that were made, but the application does not have to roll back the changes.
 For example, an application may attempt to add a new student and publish a SIF_Event to reflect the addition.
 If the application does not have permission to publish SIF_Event messages for that type of object, the SIF_Event is rejected.
 The application does not have to remove the newly added student from its local database.